1

 Public health has long faced staffing and funding challenges, but many gaps were brought to light during the COVID-19 pandemic.
 With the unprecedented CDC Public Health Infrastructure Grant (PHIG) funding, Colorado is paving the way to better understand the public health workforce statewide.
 The CDPHE Primary Care Office (PCO) maintains the Colorado Health Systems Directory (CHSD).
 The CHSD is a robust database of all licensed healthcare clinicians statewide and PCO is expanding the directory to include public health workers.

-The public health workforce will be identified by utilizing existing data sources.
-Job duties will be standardized using a program-level taxonomy based on the Foundational Public Health Services.
+The public health workforce will be identified by utilizing existing data sources, and job duties will be standardized using a program-level taxonomy based on the Foundational Public Health Services.
 Having a centralized database of all public health workers statewide is a big step towards enumeration and understanding the public health infrastructure, which will help support workforce development efforts statewide.

 tax·on·o·my